berndpfrommer/sync_event_frames/README.md

 ## Supported platforms

-Currently tested on Ubuntu 20.04 under ROS Noetic and ROS2 Galactic.
-Continuous integration testing also for Ubuntu 22.04 under ROS2 Humble.
+Compiles on ROS1 noetic but *has not been tested at all*.
+ROS1 is essentially no longer supported.
+Please move to ROS2.
+CI testing under ROS2 later than Humble.

 ### How to build